umbraco/UmbracoDocs/12/umbraco-vendr/core/key-concepts/calculators.md

 * **IOrderLineCalculator** - Responsible for calculating the price/tax rate of a given OrderLine.
 * **IOrderCalculator** - Responsible for calculating the entire Order.

-All Calculator services can be replaced with alternative implementations should you wish to change how Vendr performs its calculations.
+All Calculator services can be replaced with alternative implementations should you wish to change how Umbraco Commerce performs its calculations.

 ## Defining a Custom Calculator Implementation